viamrobotics/micro-rdk/DEVELOPMENT.md

     └── module-consuming-project
 ```

-Settings made to the `.cargo/config.toml` file will now apply
-uniformly to both the `micro-rdk` tree, as well as to the projects
-under the `projects` directory.
-Several of the remaining development
-tips in this document make use of this functionality.
+Several of the remaining development tips in this document make use of
+this functionality.

 ### Using `sccache` to improve build times